 While loops are indefinite loops that can run forever.
-Some applications are designed to run for ever until they are interrupted by external signals.
-A real-world example of this an application/web server that runs forever to service the client requests.
-Let’s simulate a loop that runs forever until its stopped.
+Some applications are designed to run forever until they are interrupted by external signals.
+A real-world example of this is an application/web server that runs forever to service the client requests.
+Let’s simulate a loop that runs forever until it’s stopped.

-The while loop runs until the conditions becomes false.
+The while loop runs until the conditions become false.
 If we provide a condition that never evaluates to false the loop runs forever.

 Examples, conditions like:

 will always evaluate to True boolean truth value.